Jiimjeam/WST-SAS/README.md

             3. Resource Allocation & Tracking
                 Assign resources to departments or projects.
-                Track the current status and location of each resource.
+                Track the current status resource.
                 Monitor who is responsible for allocated resources.

             4. User Roles & Permissions